neonbadger/DestinationUnknown/README.md

 The landing page embeds HTML5 video in the background to create a stunning user experience.
 The video background is supported in all modern browsers (>IE8).
 For browsers incompatible with HTML5 video, a static full-screen picture is shown instead.

-I create and my own video for the background.
+I create and edit my own video for the background.
 To make the video background work on the web, you have to host three formats:
 * MP4 – a container for H.264 video and AAC audio
 * Ogg – a container for Theora video and Vorbis audio
 * WebM – a container intended primarily for use in the HTML5 video tag

 ####Login with Uber

-User login is handled through Uber's OAuth 2.0, following the client-side web application flow.
+User login is handled through Uber's OAuth 2.0, following the client-side web application authorization flow.

-For a user to access Destination Unknown's content and request in-app Uber services, the application needs to get authorization from Uber, the resource owner, and will redirect the user to Uber's Authorization server, where he or she is asked to authenticate (if he or she is not already logged in) and then authorize the requested permissions.
-After successfully being granted access, the application is redirected to the redirect_uri address, including an access_token that can be used directly by the application to request information or perform operations on behalf of the user, including requesting a ride by Uber.
-Access_token is then encrypted and stored on the Flask session, and subsequent login will not prompt for the authorization dialog if the user is logged in and has previously approved the same permissions.
+For a user to access Destination Unknown's content and request in-app Uber services, the application needs to get authorization from Uber and will redirect the user to Uber's Authorization server, where he or she is asked to authenticate (if not already logged in) and then authorize the requested permissions.
+After successfully being granted access, the application is redirected to the redirect_uri address, including an access_token that can be used directly by the application to request information or perform operations on behalf of the user.
+Access_token is then encrypted and stored on the Flask session, and the user's subsequent login will not prompt for the authorization dialog if the user is logged in and has previously approved the same permissions.
 For more, please see [Uber documentation](https://developer.uber.com/docs/authentication).

 ####Mischievous User Avatar